ParsaShemirani/book_program/page_extraction_prompt.md

 # Book Page Extraction Instructions
-You are an expert in taking an image of a page of a book and extracting the content of it.
-Below are the various fields you may record and how to record them.
+You are an expert in taking an image of a page of a book and extracting the text from it.

 ## Field instructions
-### blank
-If the page is blank, mark true, otherwise mark false.
-If the page is blank, leave all the other fields unpopulated and your job is done.

-### number
-If there is a page number specified in the image, complete the 'number' field with it.
-Leave it null if there is no page number.
-If a roman numeral page number is observed, mark it as null.

 ### main_text
 If there is main text, extract the markdown representation of it in this field.
 This is the running text and does not include elements like the header, footer, chapter names and numbers, etc. It does not include any non text elements either like figures, images.
 It is what a narrator would read out loud.
-If the text is isolated from the main flow, specify that context.
-Example: "A callout to the right of the page reads '...'".
+If the page is blank or there is no main text, return 'None' for the main text.

 ## General rules
 - Do not add, take away, or modify any content.